 If you are truly possessed of conscience, then you must have a burden, and a sense of responsibility.
-You must say: I care not whether I will be conquered or made perfect, but I must bear proper testimony to this stage of God’s work.
-As a creature of God, you can be utterly conquered by God, and ultimately, you are able to satisfy God, repaying God’s love with the love in your heart and by completely devoting yourself to God.
+You must say: I care not whether I will be conquered or made perfect, but I must bear this step of testimony properly.
+As a creature of God, one can be utterly conquered by God, and ultimately, they are able to satisfy God, repaying God’s love with the love in their heart and by completely devoting themselves to God.
 This is the responsibility of man, it is the duty that ought to be performed by man, and the burden that ought to be borne by man, and man must complete this commission.
-Only then does he truly believe in God.
+Only then do they truly believe in God.

 from “Practice (3)” in The Word Appears in the Flesh

-You can devote your heart and body and all your true love to God, place them before God, be completely obedient toward Him, and be absolutely considerate to His will.
+You can devote your heart and body and all of your genuine love to God, place them before Him, be completely obedient toward Him, and be absolutely considerate to His will.
 Not for the flesh, not for family, and not for your personal desires, but for the interests of God’s household.
 In everything you can take God’s word as the principle, as the foundation.
-That way, your intentions, your perspectives will all be in the right place, and you will be someone commended by God before Him.
-God likes people who are absolute toward Him, people who are loyal to Him and none other.
+That way, your intentions and your perspectives will all be in the right place, and you will be someone who gains God’s praise before Him.
+Those who God likes are people who are absolute toward Him, people who are devoted to Him and none other….

-from “People Who Can Be Absolutely Obedient Toward God’s Reality Are Those Who Truly Love God” in The Word Appears in the Flesh
+from “People Who Can Be Absolutely Obedient Toward God’s Practicality Are Those Who Truly Love God” in The Word Appears in the Flesh

 If you are glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, for you seek no reward and are simply being an honest man.
 If you are willing to be candid, if you are willing to give your all, if you are able to sacrifice your life for God and stand witness, if you are honest and think only to please God, and never consider yourself or take for yourself, then I say that such people are those who are nourished by the light and shall live forever in the kingdom.